[Editor’s Note: This article was originally published on June 1, 2020. It has since been updated to reflect the latest changes on the market.]

 Things are already moving in the right direction.
 With a reworked credit agreement, the company should be able to ride things out and avoid Chapter 11.
 Also, the company is set to release quarterly earnings and updated guidance in a few weeks.
 Even a modicum of improvement could mean potential gains outweigh the substantial downside risk.

 In short, don’t bet the ranch on FNKO stock.
 But consider it a high-risk opportunity for three-digit gains if the company survives today’s tough times.

 Mesa Air Group (MESA)

-In recent weeks, investors have piled back into airline stocks.
-While air travel remains depressed due to the coronavirus, things may be picking up as lockdown orders come to an end.
+Yet, like with casinos, this may be a “buy the dip” situation for daring investors.
 But while major legacy carriers could move substantially higher as we “return to normal,” lesser-known names like MESA stock may also offer greater potential for big gains.